Security of Supply

 We're working with rural communities in Africa to protect them against climate change, food and water insecurity.

-DOWN2EARTH aims to help rural East African communities to adapt to climate change, using state-of-the-art predictions of water scarcity and food insecurity.
+DOWN2EARTH aims to help rural East African communities to adapt to climate change, through integrated research activities on climate forecasting, water scarcity and food insecurity.
 Prof. Roger Few and Dr Mark Tebboth at UEA are playing lead roles in this €6.7M project.

 Some communities are more susceptible than most to the impact of climate change, which can lead to water scarcity, food insecurity and climatic shocks.